aindy-eu/claude-code-docs-mcp/README.md

 MCP server that uses Claude to read and understand documentation for intelligent semantic search.

-## ✨ Key Innovation
+## ✨ Why This Matters

-Instead of parsing HTML, Claude reads documentation naturally - understanding context, relationships, and implicit knowledge.
-This creates dramatically better search results.
+**Traditional scrapers parse HTML mechanically.
+This uses Claude to read documentation like a human** - understanding context, relationships, and implicit knowledge.
+The result: dramatically better semantic search across any documentation source.

 ## 🚀 Quick Start